Does your dog have social skills?

 A study suggests that viewing the owner’s face works as a positive social reinforcement for dogs.
 Learn more about this and other surprising results about “man’s best friend”.

-Paper published in Nature Neuroscience
+Paper published in first quartile jourmal (Q1)

 BIAL Foundation takes responsibility for its website contents.
 By clicking “continue” below, you will be taken to an external website, beyond our responsibility.